 First view of Church's Knob from the trail

 Since it isn't an actual peak, having minimal prominence (55'), you may be asking yourself why this deserves its own page.
 Well, there are a couple primary reasons.

-It is very accessible from Reno and Carson City.
+1) It is a notable landmark on a very popular trail, very accessible from Reno and Carson City; and

 1) Start at the Jones Creek Trailhead and follow signs.
+Don't take the lower trailhead.
+Park at the further trailhead up and find the dirt road towards Jones Creek/White's Creek.
 After about 1/2 a mile on the trail the trail reaches a junction.
 Take a left.
 After another 1/2 mile you will see a Mount Rose Wilderness trail sign.
-From here you have less than 2 miles to go.
+From here you have about 2 miles to go.
 Head up the trail which has several switchbacks.
 You eventually reach a ridge where you will see a sign for Church's Pond.
-You already have Point 8364 right in front of you.
+You already have the knob right in front of you.
 Take the trail to Church's Pond for about a tenth of a mile until you see a boulder field on the right.
 Climb this boulder field the remaining ~250' up to the summit.
 Descend via the same trail.

 Total round trip hiking distance: 6 miles

 View to Church's Knob from about 1/2 mile away